research projects

 Dr. Shangjia Dong

-Overview: Daily operation of our society heavily relies on the proper functioning of the infrastructure system.
+Overview: Daily operation of our society heavily relies on the effective functioning of the infrastructure system.
 However, disaster poses a severe threat to the coupled human-infrastructure system.
-And climate change can exacerbate physical and societal disruption and even induce new types of failure.
+And climate change can exacerbate the risk by amplifying both physical and societal disruptions and potentially introducing new failure modes.
 To prepare our society to quickly recover after a disaster, we need to first understand how the coupled human-infrastructure system responds to disruptions.
-This research will utilize mobility data collected from critical facility visits to map the interaction between human and infrastructure systems and develop models to characterize this interdependent system.
+This research aims to utilize mobility data to map the intricate interactions between human and infrastructure systems, developing models to characterize this interdependent system.
 This project employs data science techniques and a complex network modeling approach to elucidate the resilience of the coupled human-infrastructure system in facing disaster disruption.

-Suggested coursework: Probability and Statistics for Engineers, Mathematical modeling and simulation, Basic programming skills in Python are needed.
+Suggested coursework: Probability and Statistics for Engineers, Mathematical modeling and simulation, Strong programming skills in Python.

 Dr. Chris Kloxin